-If these denominations’ unity and mission depend upon bigotry and hatred, if they can’t maintain themselves without oppressing and dehumanizing an entire segment of the human population, then maybe they deserve a little devastation and discord.
-As Rev. Ogletree put it so well, “these are unjust laws, and therefore they do not really have the authority of law, even though technically they are established in the discipline.”
+These denominations’ unity and mission depend upon bigotry and hatred.
+Clearly, they survive by oppressing and dehumanizing their chosen enemies.
+Thus, maybe they deserve a little devastation and discord.
+As Rev. Ogletree declared, “these are unjust laws, and therefore they do not really have the authority of law, even though technically they are established in the discipline.”

 That’s the problem with love and dignity, isn’t it?
-To borrow an idea from Winston Churchill, love and dignity always win in the end, after folks have tried out all the other ways of suppressing and brutalizing each other.
+To borrow an idea from Winston Churchill, love and dignity always win in the end.
+But first, folks try out all the other ways of suppressing and brutalizing each other.
 One step at a time, one defector at a time, we’re going to get there together.

 The people facing these bizarre trials have my heartfelt hope for victory over bigotry.
 And if they lose their trials, well, then their denominations do not deserve them.

 To these loving Christians, I say: You are better than this.
 You deserve so much more than you are getting at the hands of these foul abusers.